 - Legislative Language – Legislative language may be complicated for a layman, and hence may require interpretation; and

-- Legislative Intent – The intention of legislature or Legislative intent assimilates two aspects: a. the concept of ‘meaning’, i.e., what the word means; and b. the concept of ‘purpose’ and ‘object’ or the ‘reason’ or ‘spirit’ pervading through the statute.
+- Legislative Intent – The intention of the legislature or Legislative intent assimilates two aspects: a. the concept of ‘meaning’, i.e., what the word means; and b. the concept of ‘purpose’ and ‘object’ or the ‘reason’ or ‘spirit’ pervading through the statute.

-Some Important points to be taken care of in the context of interpreting Statutes:
+Some Important Points to be taken care of in the context of interpreting Statutes:

-- Intention of the legislature.
+- The intention of the legislature.

-- The process of construction combines both the literal and purposive approaches.
+- The process of construction combines both literal and purposive approaches.
 The purposive construction rule highlights that you should shift from literal construction when it leads to absurdity.

-Necessity of interpretation would arise only where the language of a statutory provision is ambiguous, not clear or where two views are possible or where the provision gives a different meaning defeating the object of the statute.
+The necessity of interpretation would arise only where the language of a statutory provision is ambiguous, not clear or where two views are possible or where the provision gives a different meaning defeating the object of the statute.

-If the language is clear and unambiguous, no need of interpretation would arise.
+If the language is clear and unambiguous, no need for interpretation would arise.
 In this regard, a Constitution Bench of five Judges of the Supreme Court in R.S.
 Nayak v A.R.
 Antulay, has held: